oesteban/hcph-sops/docs/processing/qaqc-criteria-preprocessed.md

 - [ ] Check that the BOLD and the T1w image are well aligned:
     - [ ] Verify that the image boundaries as well as the anatomical landmarks, such as the ventricles and the corpus callosum, appear in the same place when toggling between images.
     - [ ] Verify that the white and pial surface outline (red and blue lines) correspond well to the tissues boundaries in the BOLD image.
-    - [ ] If issues are observed in the points above, tweak the co-registration by increasing its degrees of freedom using the `--bold2t1w-dof 9` flag of *fMRIPrep* and re-run *fMRIPrep*.
+    - [ ] Increase the degrees of freedom of the co-registration transform setting `--bold2t1w-dof 9` to the *fMRIPrep* call, and re-run *fMRIPrep* if issues are observed at any point above.
-    - [ ] If that did not solve co-registration problem, assign the fMRIPrep flag `--bold2t1w-init header` and re-run *fMRIPrep*.
+    - [ ] If that did not solve the co-registration problem, set `--bold2t1w-init header` instead and re-run *fMRIPrep*.
-    - [ ] If co-registration is still faulty, [exclude this session](#alignment-of-functional-and-anatomical-mri-data).
+    - [ ] [Exclude this session](#alignment-of-functional-and-anatomical-mri-data) if the co-registration performance remains insufficient.

 - [ ] Check that no large residual susceptibility distortion affects the BOLD image.
   Susceptibility distortion manifests as signal drop-outs or brain distortions.
     - [ ] If large susceptibility distortion remains, double-check that [susceptibility distortion correction was applied correctly by *fMRIPrep*](#textual-summary).
     - [ ] If this issue cannot be fixed, [exclude the session](#alignment-of-functional-and-anatomical-mri-data-1).